 We've also worked with Discord to enable end-to-end livestreams with AV1.
-In an update releasing later this year, Discord will enable its users to use AV1 to dramatically improve screen sharing, to improve online collaborative experiences.
+In an update releasing later this year, Discord will enable its users to use AV1 to dramatically improve screen sharing, be it for game play, schoolwork, or hangouts with friends.

-To further aid encoding performance, Ada professional GPUs with 12 GB of memory or more are equipped with three NVENC encoders.
+To further aid encoding performance, GeForce RTX 4090 and RTX 4080 are equipped with dual NVENC encoders.
 This enables video encoding at 8K/60 for professional video editing or four 4K/60.
-(Video streaming services can also take advantage of this to enable more simultaneous sessions, for instance.)
-Blackmagic Design's DaVinci Resolve, the popular Voukoder plugin for Adobe Premiere Pro, and Jianying - the top video editing app in China - are all enabling AV1 support, as well as a multi encoder support through encode presets.
+(Game streaming services can also take advantage of this to enable more simultaneous sessions, for instance.)
+Blackmagic Design's DaVinci Resolve, the popular Voukoder plugin for Adobe Premiere Pro, and Jianying - the top video editing app in China - are all enabling AV1 support, as well as a dual encoder through encode presets.
+Dual encoder and AV1 availability for these apps will be available in October.
 NVIDIA is also working with the popular video-effects app Notch to enable AV1, as well as Topaz to enable support for AV1 and the dual encoders.